Ritual de lo Habitual

 Ritual de lo Habitual (Spanish for "Ritual of the Usual") is the second studio album by the American rock band Jane's Addiction, released on August 21, 1990, by Warner Bros.
 Records.
-Co-produced by Dave Jerden, it was the band's last studio album before their initial break-up in 1991 and the last to feature bassist Eric Avery.
+Co-produced by Dave Jerden, it was the band's last studio album before their initial break-up in 1991 and the last to feature bassist Eric Avery, though he returned to the band on many occasions.
 The album includes some of Jane's Addiction's most famous songs, such as the singles "Been Caught Stealing" and "Stop!".

 The album proved to be a great commercial and critical success.
 The album broke into the top 20 on the Billboard 200, sold 500,000 units within a month of its release, and would go on to be certified 2× Platinum in the U.S. The album has received critical acclaim since its release, and is regarded as a classic of Alternative Rock, alongside its predecessor, Nothing's Shocking.